gzhynko/InfiniteFlight.js/README.md

 To listen for response messages from Infinite Flight, call `InfiniteFlight.onMessage(onMsg)`.
 The provided function will be executed each time a message is received from Infinite Flight and takes a single argument - the received message in plain text.

 To send a command to Infinite Flight call `InfiniteFlight.sendCmd(command, params)`.
 Command should be a command found in the list of commands found in commands.txt and params should be an array container an object of any necessary parameters.
 For commands that do not require parameters, this must be set to a blank array - `[]`.

+Please note the `onMessage` listener and `sendCmd` function will only work after `init` has finished.

 ### Example